ren8k/qiita_articles/public/006_tool_use_json_mode.md

     }
 ]

-# Send the message to the model, using a basic inference configuration.
+# Send the message to the model
 response = client.converse(
     modelId=model_id,
     messages=messages,